-Status of DRAM MRS bit A12 S bit A12 DLL PD Exit Relevant Parameters Relevant Parameters Active (A Bank or more open) Don't Care On Fast tXP to any valid command.
+Status of DRAM MRS bit A12 DLL PD Exit Relevant Parameters Active (A Bank or more open) Don't Care On Fast tXP to any valid command.
 Precharged (All Banks Precharged) 0 Off Slow tXP to any valid command.
 Since it is in precharge state, commands here will be ACT, AR, MRS/EMRS, PR or PRA. tXPDLL to commands who need DLL to operate, such as RD, RDA or ODT control line.
 Precharged (All Banks Precharged) 1 On Fast tXP to any valid command.